 There are two possible ways one can specify the initial value for the parameter.
 If neither is used, then the initial value for the parameter when a chunk is created will be nil.
 The first option is to specify a default value.
 The parameter will be set to that value for each new chunk created.
-The other method for setting the initial value is to provide a function or remote command to set the value.
-If a default value function or command is provided, then that will be called to get the initial value for the parameter.
+The other method for setting the initial value is to provide a command identifier to set the value.
+If a default value command is provided, then that will be called to get the initial value for the parameter.
 It will be called with one parameter, which will be the name of the chunk in which the default value is being set.
 The return value will be the initial setting of that chunk parameter.
 The parameters for a chunk will be initialized in no particular order, and thus the initialization function should not rely on any other parameters of the chunk having been set.
 Also, the initialization will not happen until the first time that the chunk's parameter value is requested.
 Thus, it may not be called for every chunk and may not be called until well after the initial creation time of the chunk.

 When a chunk is copied using the copy-chunks command the settings of the parameters for the new copy are determined as follows.
-By default, the parameter will be set in the same manner as the initial value for a newly created chunk i.e. either nil, the specified default value, or the result of calling the default value function or command.
-However, it is possible to instead specify a function or remote command to use to set the value for the copy which is different from the function or command used to set the initial value.
-The copy function or command will be passed one parameter and its return value will be the setting for the parameter in the copied chunk.
-There are two options available for specifying a function to set a parameter value in a copied chunk and the difference between them is what value is passed to the function or command.
-One option is to set the "copy" function which will be passed the current value of the parameter from the chunk which is being copied.
-The other option is to set the "copy from chunk" function which will be passed the name of the chunk which is being copied.
-Only one of the copying mechanisms can be used, and if both are specified then the "copy" function will be the one that gets used.
-If one wants to have the copied chunk's parameter set the same as the original chunk's parameter specifying the copy function as the Lisp function identity is recommended.
+By default, the parameter will be set in the same manner as the initial value for a newly created chunk i.e. either nil, the specified default value, or the result of calling the default value command.
+However, it is possible to instead specify a command identifier to indicate a command to use to set the value for the copy.
+The copy command will be passed one parameter and its retun value will be the setting for the parameter in the copied chunk.
+There are two options available for specifying a command to set a parameter value in a copied chunk and the difference between them is what value is passed to the command.
+One option is to set the "copy" command which will be passed the current value of the parameter from the chunk which is being copied.
+The other option is to set the "copy from chunk" command which will be passed the name of the chunk which is being copied.
+Only one of the copying mechanisms can be used, and if both are specified then the "copy" command will be the one that gets used.
+If one wants to have the copied chunk's parameter set the same as the original chunk's parameter specifying the copy command as the Lisp function identity is recommended.

 When two chunks are merged using the merge-chunks command (which will happen automatically when the declarative module collects chunks cleared from the buffers) the values of the parameters for the merged chunk after the merging are set by default to the values that existed for the primary chunk (the first one in the call to merge-chunks) prior to the merge.
-That can be overridden by providing a merge function or remote command for the parameter.
-If a merge function or command is provided then when two chunks are merged it will be called with the names of the chunks being merged as its only two parameters.
-They will be passed to the parameter's merge function or command in the same order as they were given to merge-chunks, and the return value of that call will be the setting of that parameter in the merged chunk.
+That can be overridden by providing a command identifier to indicate the command to merge the parameters.
+If a merge command is provided then when two chunks are merged it will be called with the names of the chunks being merged as its only two parameters.
+They will be passed to the parameter's merge command in the same order as they were given to merge-chunks, and the return value of that call will be the setting of that parameter in the merged chunk.